Marker Logo

 Erected 1992 by CCC Alumni, The South Dakota State Historical Society, and The South Dakota Departnent of Transportation.

 Location.
 44° 36.167′ N, 97° 3.301′ W. Marker is near Castlewood, South Dakota, in Hamlin County.
-Marker is on 192nd Street (State Highway 28) near North Lake Drive, on the right when traveling west.
+It is on 192nd Street (State Highway 28) near North Lake Drive, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Castlewood SD 57223, United States of America.
 Touch for directions.

 Civilian Conservation Corps Camp Marker image.
 Click for full size.

-Photographed By Connor Olson, July 19, 2022
+Photographed by Connor Olson, July 19, 2022

 2. Civilian Conservation Corps Camp Marker